Upcoming Deadlines:

 Bring Your Learning Together: Complete the Capstone

-Once you have completed all six courses, you will have the opportunity to participate in online activities that demonstrate your learning across all courses, including synthesizing frameworks and tools and reviewing key learning assignments completed in the courses.
+Once you have completed all six courses, you will have the opportunity to participate in a summative experience in which you will demonstrate your learning across all courses, including frameworks, tools, and key learning elements from all six courses.

 Explore the Capstone